 RACHANA HEGDE is a sixteen-year-old poet from India who collects words and other oddities.
 Her work is a study in chaos and blurred memories, and she is dissonant in the company of strangers.
 Her poetry has been published in Alexandria Quarterly, Moonsick Magazine, and Hypertrophic Literary.
 You can find her reading, drowsy-eyed, or at www.ink-smudgedfingers.tumblr.com.

-ANIKA PRAKASH is a sophomore in high school and the editor-in-chief of Red Queen Literary Magazine.
+ANIKA PRAKASH is a junior in high school and the editor-in-chief of Red Queen Literary Magazine.
 She currently serves as a co-news editor for Two Views Magazine and a poetry editor at Parallel Ink.
 Her work has appeared in Venus Magazine and L'Ephemere Review and is forthcoming in Halo Lit Mag, deLuge, Hobart, and Moledro Magazine.

 EILEEN HUANG is a junior at High Technology High School in Lincroft, New Jersey.
 She previously served as the 2015 Northeast National Student Poet, and participated as a mentee in the 2016 Adroit Summer Mentorship Program.
 Additionally, her work has been featured by The Best Teen Writing and TEDx.

 ANNIE FAN attends Rugby High School in Warwickshire, England, where she tries to synthesize and integrate.
 Recently, she was a Foyle Young Poet in 2015, and her work is either stuck to the fridge or her hair or published in the Blueshift Journal, the Cadaverine, the Eunoia Review and CASTILLO.